-- Red discipline notice
+Red discipline notice administrator referral) 6-10 points (requires

-administrator referral)

-- Detention notice
+Detention notice

 Elementary School

 The main form of teacher communication regarding basic Elementary student behavior is done through the Classroom Dojo app.
 Students earn points or lose points based on behavior and classroom rules.
 Parents are notified via the Classroom Dojo app when a change in points occurs and for what reason.